End-to-End Inverse Designed Single-Layered Metasurface for High-Compression Snapshot RGB-Achromatic Full-Stokes Polarization Imaging: Results and Discussion

-The training is based on the early stop mechanism.
-The corresponding training curves for the monochromatic case are shown in Fig. \ref{fig5}.
-The trained-mask configuration achieves a substantially lower validation loss ($\approx 0.4$) by epoch 183 within 2.95 hrs, compared with the random-mask and no-mask baselines which yield validation losses around 1.0 at epochs 165 and 208.
+The monochromatic task encodes the full-Stokes parameters at a specific wavelength (0.44 $\mathrm{\mu}$m) into a single intensity image with a high compression ratio of 4.
+The monochromatic training dynamics are shown in \textbf{Figure \ref{figures_Single}a}.
+The trainable-mask configuration converges to a lower validation loss ($\approx 0.54$) in 215 epochs within 2.40 h, compared with the fixed-mask ($\approx 1.03$), random-mask ($\approx 1.59$) and no-mask ($\approx 2.08$) baselines which are early-stopped at 216, 216 and 187 epochs.
 This demonstrates that joint optical-digital optimization improves the conditioning of the inverse problem.
-In other words, the optimized metasurface produces sensor measurements that are more informative for downstream Stokes recovery than either a random encoding or no encoding at all.
+In other words, the optimized metasurface produces sensor measurements that capture more information for downstream Stokes recovery than either an ideal lens encoding, random encoding or no encoding at all.
+The validation loss of the trainable mask system is consistent with the residual phase mismatch, aperture discretization, and optical nonidealities, making the forward operator hard to invert.

-The optimized phase profile of the trained-mask metasurface is shown in Fig. \ref{meta_optimize}(a), exhibiting no obvious regular pattern.
-This is a natual outcome of the optimization process, demonstrating the ability of the optimization to discover non-intuitive distributions that are difficult for humans to come up with.
+The optimized phase profile of the trainable mask is shown in Figure \ref{figures_Single}b.
+Without the explicit metalens constraint, the learned phase distribution spontaneously evolves into a lens-like profile with fine tuning, supporting the spatial imaging with polarization modulations.
+Such a phase profile naturally supports image formation and yields an approximately LSI imaging channel\cite{khorasaninejad2016metalenses, chen2018a, limeta, khorasaninejad2016polarization, Sun2025}.
+This property is particularly advantageous for the U-Net reconstruction backend, whose convolutional architecture implicitly assumes spatially shared image features and local translation equivariance\cite{ronneberger2015u}.